Leader of the Official Opposition

-Critic for Executive Council; Office of the Premier; Intergovernmental Affairs; Francophone Affairs
+Critic for Executive Council and Office of the Premier; Intergovernmental Affairs; Francophone Affairs; Economy and Jobs

 Ryan Meili is the Leader of the Opposition and the MLA for Saskatoon Meewasin.
-He serves as the critic for Executive Council and the Office of the Premier, Intergovernmental Affairs and Francophone Affairs.
+He serves as the critic for Executive Council and the Office of the Premier, Intergovernmental Affairs, Francophone Affairs, the Economy and Jobs.

 Ryan is well known as a family doctor, teacher, community builder, and the author of A Healthy Society: How a Focus on Health Can Revive Canadian Democracy (UBC Press, 2017), which argues that when we focus on the upstream causes of poverty, crime, and ill-health, we can achieve better health outcomes for everyone.
 He is a passionate advocate for smart, fair, and forward-thinking policy that recognizes that we all do better when everyone has a chance to succeed.